yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 Some relavent code from the example,

-{gdeck:Polling Evictor Example}
+{% inittab Polling Evictor Example %}

-{gcard:Configuring Eviction logic in pu.xml}
+{% tabcontent Configuring Eviction logic in pu.xml %}

 {% highlight xml %}
 	<!--